 This is a great hack to have a strawberry planter without the hassles of a big garden, or having to build or find space for hanging planters.

-Ok so these Vertical Strawberries did cost me a little bit of money but they’re totally worth it!
-After just a few weeks I’ve gotten some beautiful strawberries and they’re not buried, smashed, or not even there.
+These Vertical Strawberries did cost a little bit of money, but they’re totally worth it!
+After just a few weeks, some beautiful strawberry plants have grown and they’re not buried or smashed.
 Now that it is towards the end of the season I have gotten several of the 1 pound containers from the store filled with my own personal strawberries!
-The planters themselves also look really nice too which is always a bonus.
-I made three rows of ten foot gutters and there’s four gutters on each so I have a total of 12 gutters of strawberries but do what you have space for.
-If you need you can also cut the gutters to a shorter length.
-I didn’t put any caps on the end of the gutters but now I am wishing I did because the water runs out and takes some dirt with it.
+The planters themselves look really nice as well.